dataleonlabs/yap/docs/guide.md

 # Usage and getting started
-YAP is a microservices API gateway that shines at the heart of any microservices or serverless architecture, which aims to be a smaller, more expressive, and more robust foundation for API management and automation workflows with low-code approach and security.
+Yap is a microservices API gateway that shines at the heart of any microservices or serverless architecture, which aims to be a smaller, more expressive, and more robust foundation for API management and automation workflows with low-code approach and security.

 ### Middleware

-YAP is a middleware framework work only on async functions:
+Yap is a middleware framework work only on async functions:
 Here is an example of logger middleware with each of the different functions:

 ##### ___async___ functions